mcvinding/PM_volition/README.md

 All data analysis scripts are freely available for use and redistribution.
 If you want to use the experimental paradigm or data files you must agree to, and follow the following conditions:

-1. When using the experimental paradigm or data files you must refer to the publication (*Vinding, M. C., Lindeløv, J. K., Xiao, Y., Chan, R. C. K., & Sørensen, T. A. (2020).
-Volition in Prospective Memory: Evidence Against Differences in Recalling Free and Fixed Delayed intentions.
-PsyArXiv.org, [https://doi.org/10.31234/osf.io/hsrbt](https://doi.org/10.31234/osf.io/hsrbt)*, or later versions).
+1. When using the experimental paradigm or data files you must refer to the publication (*Vinding, M. C., Lindeløv, J. K., Xiao, Y., Chan, R. C. K., & Sørensen, T. A. (2021).
+Volition in prospective Memory: Evidence against differences between free and fixed target events. *Consciousness and Cognition, 94*. https://doi.org/10.1016/j.concog.2021.103175.*, or later versions).

 2. Comply with all relevant rules and regulations imposed by my institution and my government.
 This may mean that you need your research to be approved or declared exempt by a committee that oversees research on human subjects, e.g. by a Institutional Review Board or Ethics Committee.